- It was the name given to the relationship developed between the U.S.A. and the USSR after the Second World War.

-In 1947, there was a U.S. foreign policy known as the Truman Doctrine that vowed to help countries threatened by Soviet expansion.
+In 1947, the U.S. foreign policy known as the Truman Doctrine vowed to help countries threatened by Soviet expansion.

-So the extreme distrust between the allies existed during the war.
-The Soviet leader, Joseph Stalin, was very distrustful of the Americans after Truman threatened him by telling him of a new, terrifying weapon that he was going to use against the Japanese.
-The first that Stalin knew what this weapon could do was when reports of Hiroshima got back to Moscow.
+Extreme distrust existed between the allies during the war.
+The Soviet leader, Joseph Stalin’s distrust grew after Truman threatened him by telling him of a new and terrifying weapon that he was going to use against the Japanese.
+This became apparent when reports of Hiroshima got back to Moscow.

 Agree to Disagree

-It would have been thought that the cooperation each party afforded each other during World War II would have translated into a firm and friendly relationship after.
+The cooperation each party afforded the other during World War II should have translated into a firm and friendly relationship after the war.
 Instead, it led to vastly different stances.
-They had only come together as a result of having a common enemy, Nazi-Germany, but even though it proved successful, they despised each other.
-General Patton, one of America’s leading generals once said he felt that the Allied army should unite with what was left of the Wehrmacht in 1945 and take advantage of the military brilliance that existed within it and fight the oncoming Soviet Red Army.
+They only came together as a result of having a common enemy, Nazi-Germany, but even though it proved successful, they despised each other.
+General Patton, one of America’s leading generals, once said he felt that the Allied army should unite with what was left of the Wehrmacht in 1945 and take advantage of the military brilliance that existed within it to fight the oncoming Soviet Red Army.